Theology

 TH 4300.
 Advanced Theology.
 3 Semester Hours.

 This course is required of theology majors and open to all students who have completed the two Theology courses of the Core Curriculum.
 Topics vary from year to year.
-Pre-requiste: 3XXX level Theology course.
+Pre-requisite: 3XXX level Theology course or permission of instructor.

 TH 5188.
 Selected Topics in Marianist Studies.
 1 Semester Hour.